 Firstly, dairy farms require a lot of water usage to run day-to-day operations.
 Water is needed to produce beef and, as I found out to my own surprise recently, it takes about a 1,000 litres of water to produce one litre of milk (and about 15,000 per kilogram of beef).
 On top of this, cows can drink up to 150 litres of water a day which, considering there are over 94 million dairy cows today, adds up to a lot of unnecessary water use.

 Cows also produce loads of environmentally harmful waste.
-Just one cow can produce up to 37 kilograms of waste per day-more than one tonne.
+Just one cow can produce up to 37 kilograms of waste per day.
 If this waste is not properly taken care of, it emits harmful gases into the atmosphere and can leak into local ecosystems.
 The USDA has said that just 200 cows can emit the same amount of nitrogen as the sewage waste from a community of 10,000 people.

 It has also been recently discovered that dairy farms can also cause health issues for local residents, as dust kicked up by the animals creates a cloud that can stretch for several miles: many farmers have been known to suffer from respiratory issues as a result.